etrusci-org/olay/app/mod/uptime/README.md

 - `format` template markup understands the following placeholders: `{days}`, `{hours}`, `{minutes}`, `{seconds}`.
 They are all optional.
 - Use `%20` or `+` if you want spaces in `format`.
+- You may want to disable the Browser-Source setting "Shutdown source when not visible" in OBS or the time will be reset when the page gets reloaded.

 ---